R300-AI/ITRI-AI-Hub/docs/pages/runtime/neuronrt.md

 nav_order: 45
 ---

-# Install NeuronRT for Genio Boards
+# Installation of NeuronRT
-##### update : 2024/10 by Markov Chen
+##### update : 2024/12 by Markov Chen
 <br>

-NeuronPilot is an AI acceleration platform designed for MTK Genio SoCs for applications such as autonomous driving and industrial automation.
-NeuronPilot supports deep learning frameworks such as TensorFlow, PyTorch, and ONNX, and is specifically optimised for Neuron hardware to deliver the best performance and efficiency.
-NeuronPilot provides easy-to-use APIs and tools that enable developers to quickly deploy models to Neuron hardware for efficient inference and data processing.
+NeuronRT is an AI acceleration engine designed for **MTK Genio SoCs** for applications such as autonomous driving and industrial automation.
+Currently, NeuronRT mainly supports TensorFlow Lite model deployment framework to provide the best inference efficiency.

+Our ITRI AI Hub also provides automated installation scripts in [Genio-Ubutun](https://github.com/R300-AI/Genio-Ubuntu) according to the guidelines of [Ubuntu on Genio](https://mediatek.gitlab.io/genio/doc/ubuntu/index.html) Document, you can follow the steps below to install NeuronRT for your embedded devices.

 ## Installation